influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 1. When processing the request, Kapacitor will strip out the credentials.
 2. Kapacitor then checks to see whether the user name currently matches any user details document in its local cache in the Kapacitor database.
 If so it jumps to step 7.
-3. If the user details are not in the cache, Kapacitor sends the credentials to the Influxdb-Meta API endpoint.
+3. If the user details are not in the cache, Kapacitor sends the credentials to the InfluxDB Meta API endpoint.
-4. If the credentials are valid, the Influxdb-Meta server then returns a user details JSON document.
+4. If the credentials are valid, the InfluxDB Meta server then returns a user details JSON document.
 5. Kapacitor in turn inspects the user details document for the correct privileges.
 6. Kapacitor caches the user details document.
 7. If the document shows the user has the correct privileges, Kapacitor completes